 "I take it you're new to these parts," Bill said.
 "The accent, New England?"

 His face reddened.
 "That's right, about a month and I'm new to the Journal."
 He bent down and removed a pad and pencil stub from his case.
 "So you were acquainted with Cattle Kate, Mr. Harley."

 "It's what Ellen Watson is being called."
-Jack pulled out a newspaper already opened to an article and slid it across to him: the Cheyenne Daily Leader, dated July 23, 1889.
+Jack pulled out a newspaper and slid it across to him: the Cheyenne Daily Leader, dated July 23, 1889.
 Bill felt a lump in his throat, it was two days old, printed on the day he buried his friends.
 He scanned the title:

 He looked up at Jack with incredulity.
-"What's this?"
+"What is this?"

 "Just read the story.
 I'd like your opinion."

 Bill stared a moment at Jack and then read the article.
 As he read he could feel a vein in his neck pulsing.
 When finished, he balled his hands into fists, stood up and leaned across the table glaring at Jack.

 "Mister, I don't know what you're tryin' to do, but these are lies.
 Why it makes it out that Jim was a crook and coward and Ella an outlaw and prostitute.
 I'll bid you 'good day'."
 He straightened up to leave, grabbing his hat and saddlebag.